-Living in Seville means having many of the amenities a more cosmopolitan city like Madrid or Barcelona would have, but with a small-town feel.
-The central neighbourhoods are compact and retain an old-world charm, despite the inception of a Soho-like trend and change in dining options.
-Still, the flamenco, bullfighting and dark-featured sevillanos are hallmarks of Seville, and cheaper rent, better weather and oodles of cultural offerings make it a place that many foreigners come to call dulce hogar dulce – their home sweet home.
+Living in Seville means having access to many of the amenities of a more cosmopolitan city like Madrid or Barcelona, but with a small-town feel.
+The central neighbourhoods are compact and retain an old-world charm, despite the inception of a Soho-like trend and modern dining options.

 Shopping in Seville

-Seville is a fashionista's paradise, and the main shopping streets, Sierpes and Tetuán, are pedestrian friendly and only steps away from attractions, hotels and dining.
-Flanked by brand names like H&M and Camper, shoppers can also find Spanish fashion houses like Mango, Desigual and Adolfo Dominguez.
-State-mandated sales happen each year in January, February, July and August.
+Seville is a fashionista's paradise.
+The main shopping streets, Sierpes and Tetuán, are pedestrian friendly and feature international brands such as H&M and Camper cheek by jowl with Spanish fashion houses like Mango, Desigual and Adolfo Dominguez.

-What's more, food markets and artisan fairs in Seville are wonderful ways to glimpse how sevillanos socialise and do their shopping.
-The Mercado de Abastos de Triana stands out, with food vendors selling everything from produce to saffron packets to pig heads (Plaza del Altozano, open Monday to Saturday, 8am–2pm).
-There's a lovely Sunday morning art fair in front of the Museo de Bellas Artes, and the El Jueves flea market on Calle Feria (Thursdays from about 9am–2pm) is loads of fun.
+What's more, food markets and artisan fairs in Seville are wonderful ways to glimpse how Sevillanos socialise and do their shopping.
+The Mercado de Triana stands out, with food vendors selling everything from fresh produce and saffron packets to pig heads.

 Eating out in Seville

-For traditional dishes, venture a little bit further outside of the city's attractions.
-Buried deep in the heart of the more traditional barrios, there are loads of food gems.
-Bares de tapas are traditional tapas bars, restaurantes and mesones are sit-down restaurants where you can order full- or half-ration dishes, and pastelerías are pastry shops.
+For traditional dishes, expats should venture a little further from the city's main attractions.
+Buried deep in the heart of the more traditional barrios are loads of food gems.
+Bares de tapas are traditional tapas bars, restaurantes and mesones are sit-down restaurants where one can order full or half-ration dishes, and pastelerías are pastry shops.

-Seville is undergoing a huge change in dining preferences as gastrobars become more and more popular.
-These options offer a spin on traditional dishes, as well as prices.
+Gastrobars, which offer a spin on traditional dishes, have become increasingly popular in Seville.
 Look for them in Triana, near the Cathedral and in the Macarena neighbourhood.

-Ethnic food is not very popular in the Hispalense capital, though there are a few good Italian restaurants and places with a bit of Moroccan cuisine.
+International food is less popular in the Hispalense capital, though there are a few good Italian and Moroccan restaurants.
 American eateries are becoming popular dining options, too.

 Nightlife in Seville